-- The center point of the graphic financial profiles is -4, the lowest possible score on the scale. - The smaller, heavily lined diamond in the graphs represents the low industry benchmark of 3. - The outer, lightly lined diamond represents the high industry benchmark of 10 and the highest possible score on the scale for each ratio. - The actual values of the institution's ratio strength factors are plotted and shaded to show how the institution's health compares with the low (3) and high (10) industry benchmarks.
-In the left graph, the plotted actual values fill the smaller diamond as each of the actual values is at the low benchmark of 3.
-In the right graph, the smaller diamond is not filled as the actual values of two ratios fall below the low industry benchmark of 3.
-Also, in the right graph, part of the outer diamond is filled as values for two of the ratios surpass the low benchmark of 3.
+- The center point of the graphic financial profiles is -4, the lowest possible score on the scale. - The smaller, heavily lined diamond in the graphs represents the low industry benchmark of 3. - The outer, lightly lined diamond represents the high industry benchmark of 10 and the highest possible score on the scale for each ratio. - The actual values of UMM's ratio strength factors are plotted and shaded to show how UMM's health compares with the low (3) and high (10) industry benchmarks.

-UMM Graphic Financial Profiles FY17 and FY18
+UMM Graphic Financial Profiles FY18 and FY19